Sarah Castor, Executive Director

 I am a passionate person…in the best and worst ways.
 I love so many things and sometimes just don’t understand why someone else can’t love them too!
 I love riding horses, music, sports and reading.
 I also have a deep love for Africa–I respect all the dichotomies that exist there in beauty and brokenness, joy and bone-crushing sadness.

+I have three sons who were all born in Africa.
 My boys are amazing—full of life, strength and kindness.
 Being their mother is one of the greatest honors of my life and it was out of their adoption journeys that I founded JabuAfrica.

 I am often asked, what the word “Jabu” means.
 “Jabu” is short for the Zulu word, “jabulani”, meaning “joy.”
 I have been to some of the most difficult places in Africa and yet the joy, perseverance, and beauty of the people there captured my heart.
 Even in the most difficult places…there is joy.